radhika2503/Vmitra/README.md

 ## Project Overview

-### Welcome to the Small Business and Vendor Connection Website!
+### Welcome to Vmitra!

-This project is a web platform designed to bridge the gap between small businesses, vendors, hawkers, non-governmental organizations (NGOs), and disabled individuals and the customers who are still passionate about shopping from local vendors.
+This project is a web platform designed to bridge the gap between small businesses, vendors, hawkers, non-governmental organizations (NGOs), and the customers who are still passionate about shopping from local vendors.
 It's a place where these groups can connect, collaborate, and thrive together.
 This README provides an overview of the project.

 ---